justusthane/justusthane.github.io/misc/plant-tour/snake-plants/index.md

 ![](IMG_5883.jpeg)![](IMG_5889.jpeg)

 These two were originally the same plant, received from my mom.
-I had it sitting on a windowsill and while I was out of town for a while some friends stayed at my place.
-I don't know what happened, but when I got home the snake plant had been snapped off at its stem---the majority of the plant was lying on the floor.
+I had it sitting on a windowsill and while I was out of town for a while a few different friends stayed at my place.
+When I got home the snake plant had been snapped off at its stem---most of the plant was lying on the floor.
+I certainly don't blame anyone---I had it in a place where it was easy to lower the window shade on top of it, which I think is what happened.

-I wasn't sure what else to do, so I just stuck the snapped off portion back in the pot, and to my surprise, *both* sections lived and continued to grow---the snapped off top put down new roots, and the existing roots shot up new leaves!
+I was kind of sad about it and wasn't sure what else to do, so I just stuck the snapped off portion back in the pot, and to my surprise, *both* sections lived and continued to grow---the snapped off top put down new roots, and the existing roots shot up new leaves!

 Once I realized what was happening, I seperated them into their own pots.